 The transition from diapers to a full-time potty goer is a big milestone in your little one’s life.
-And, let’s be honest, it’s a huge milestone in your life as well!
+And, let’s be honest, it’s a big deal in your life as well!
 Just imagine, no more paying for costly diapers and wipes or having unsightly surprises.

-Many children start showing signs of potty readiness between 22 to 30 months (about 2 and a half years) of age, while others may not be ready until 3 years old.
+Many children start showing signs of potty readiness between 22 to 30 months (about 2 and a half years) of age, while others may not be ready to start potty training until 3 years old.
 Some are a whiz at going on the potty, while others need some time to adjust to this new way of doing their business.

 Although it’s tempting to rush them into toilet training, it can backfire and lead to frustration for everyone involved—including your child.

-“Every child has a different age of readiness for potty training,” said Helen Forte, DO, a pediatrician with Banner – University Medicine Multispecialty Services Clinic in Tucson, AZ.
+“Every child has a different age of readiness for potty training,” said Helen Forte, DO, a pediatrician with Banner Children's.
 “Pushing potty training before they are ready can lead to a lot of frustration for parent and child but can also lead to potty-training resistance, refusal to go and even anxiety about the process.”

 Your child may try to hold their urine (pee) or stool (poop), which can increase the risk of urinary tract infections (UTIs) and constipation.
 It’s important to wait until they’re willing and able to go on their own.

 Like with every milestone, your child will conquer on their own time – when they’re ready.
 To help you in your little one’s new potty quest, we’ve compiled a list of potty training tips to set everyone up for potty training success.

 1. Watch for signs.
 Look for the signs that your child is ready to start peeing and pooping on the potty.

 “Children will often hide or squat when they are about to have a bowel movement,” Dr. Forte said.
 “They may try to remove their diaper or want to be changed promptly after pooping.”